natureblocks/open-impact-standards/README.md

 }
 ````
 __DependencySetReference object type:__
-- The `alias` field references the alias (unique identifier) of a recurring `DependencySet` object that has been added to the top-level object's `recurring_dependencies` array.
+- The `alias` field references the alias (unique identifier) of a recurring `DependencySet` object that has been added to the top-level object's `referenced_dependency_sets` array.
 ````
 type DependencySetReference {
     alias: DependencySet.alias